Spec Ops: Giving Cars Night Vision

 While night vision obviously has some genuine benefit to the safety of the driver, occupants, pedestrians and wild animals alike, night vision is both expensive and a distraction.

 Because on most cars the central display doubles as your night vision screen, you have to take your eyes quite far from the view of the road to see what’s going on.

 This means the driver’s attention isn’t where it should be.
 However, it also creates an issue because what the driver sees in relation to where their hands are makes it harder to react accurately to any emerging hazards.

-This suggests that strict guidance is needed when using and reacting to night vision when use in this way as, after all, it isn’t being utilised in the same way as the military.
+This suggests that strict guidance is needed when using and reacting to night vision when used in this way, as after all, it isn’t being utilised in the same way as the military.
 It is an aid rather than a replacement.

 Even the automakers themselves suggest that the night vision display should never be used as the only view of the road in front of the driver.

 In its current form night vision seems to be held back not by the technology itself but its application.
 Wearing a Gen 3+ Omni VII headset would prove far more use to the average motorist and cost around £500 less and you can fit it yourself.

 However there are genuine benefits to having enhanced vision technology in cars.
 As we begin to see more augmented reality within our vehicles alongside artificial intelligence, it’s likely that night vision will have so much more value.